python-semantic-release/python-semantic-release/docs/commands.rst

 changelog
 ^^^^^^^^^
-When executed this command will print the changelog to stdout.
+When executed this command will print the changelog to stderr.

 If the option ``--post`` is used then the program will check if there is a authentication token configured for your vcs provider